Last date modified: 2025-Oct-07

 • Start blank—select this if you plan to write new prompt criteria from scratch.

-• Copy existing—select this to choose a previously created set of prompt criteria and copy it for this project.
+• Copy existing—select this to use a previously created set of prompt criteria in this workspace and copy it into this project for modifying as needed.

-• Prompt Criteria Name—either leave as the default or click the Edit (edit symbol) icon to rename the prompt criteria.
+• Prompt Criteria Name—either keep the default name that automatically populated or click the Edit (edit symbol) icon to rename it.
 This name must be unique.

-• Analysis Type—select one of the following.
+• Analysis Type—select one of the following analysis types.
 For more information, see Choosing an analysis type.

 • Relevance—analyzes whether documents are relevant to a case or situation that you describe, such as documents responsive to a production request.